EXPLAINER: Is it time to get a COVID-19 booster? Which one?

 Published

-Millions more Americans just became eligible for COVID-19 boosters but figuring out who's eligible and when can be confusing — and adding to the challenge is that this time around, people can get a different type of vaccine for that extra dose.
+Millions more Americans just became eligible for COVID-19 boosters, but figuring out who's eligible and when can be confusing.
+And adding to the challenge is that this time around, people can choose a different brand of vaccine for that extra dose.

 Here are some things to know:

-A: People who are fully vaccinated still have strong protection against hospitalization and death from COVID-19.
+People who are fully vaccinated are still strong protected against hospitalization and death from COVID-19.
 But immunity against infection can wane over time, and the extra-contagious delta variant is spreading widely.
-U.S. health authorities want to shore up protection in at-risk people who were vaccinated months ago — although the priority remains getting the unvaccinated their first shots.
+U.S. health authorities want to shore up protection in at-risk people who were vaccinated months ago, though the priority remains getting the unvaccinated their first shots.

-Q: Are boosters available for all three vaccines authorized in the U.S.?

-A: Yes, Pfizer boosters began last month and this week the government cleared extra doses of the Moderna and Johnson & Johnson vaccines, too.
+Yes, Pfizer boosters began last month, and this week the government cleared extra doses of the Moderna and Johnson & Johnson vaccines too.
 But who’s eligible — and when — differs depending on which vaccine you got first.

-A: If you got Pfizer or Moderna shots first, you’re eligible if your last dose was at least six months ago and you’re 65 or older, or are a younger adult who has health problems, a job or living conditions that put you at higher risk of either severe illness or exposure to the coronavirus.
-The main goal is to give an extra layer of protection to older and medically fragile people.
-But factors such as jobs are included because health care workers, for example, are regularly exposed to the coronavirus and can’t come to work...
+If you got Pfizer or Moderna shots first, you’re eligible if your last dose was at least six months ago and you’re 65 or older, or are a younger adult who has health problems or a job or living conditions that put you at higher risk of severe illness or exposure to the coronavirus.
+Health care workers, for example, are included because they are regularly exposed to the virus and can’t come to work with even the mildest of infections.